Talk

 Written by NYAS and accredited by AIM, our introductory Level 2 Peer Advocacy for Practitioners and Parents qualification (PAPP) is for those wishing to practice peer advocacy in voluntary or paid positions.
 The aim of the course is for learners to develop and apply the skills, knowledge and understanding needed to undertake peer advocacy effectively.

-Our course involves attending two half-day training sessions, a one-hour assignment work support session and completing an assignment work booklet.
+Our course involves attending two half-day training sessions, two one-hour support sessions and completing an assignment work booklet.

 PAPP Explained